twpayne/chezmoi/docs/CONTRIBUTING.md

 * The documentation is updated, if necessary.
 For new features you should add an entry in `docs/HOWTO.md` and a complete description in `docs/REFERENCE.md`.

 * All generated files are up to date.
-You can ensure this by running `go generate` and including any modified files in your commit.
+You can ensure this by running `make completions` and including any modified files in your commit.

 * The code is correctly formatted, according to [`gofumports`](https://mvdan.cc/gofumpt/gofumports).
 You can ensure this by